bobrossrtx/virtcomp/docs/usage/README.md

 .end
 ```

-This will compile to the hex format currently used by VirtComp.
+This will compile to the hex format currently used by DemiEngine.

 ## Examples and Tutorials